haberger/xXErgoZenithXx/readme.md

 # Random Info

-Our microcontroller is a Pro Micro/Arduino Micro based on ATmega32U4
+- Our microcontroller is a Pro Micro/Arduino Micro based on ATmega32U4.

+- To create an image that visualizes the layout, check the `layout_visualization/` folder.